 The Company has recorded revenue on sales where its products are available either on a commercial basis or through a reimbursed early access program.
 Product orders are generally received from distributors and pharmacies, with the ultimate payor often a government authority.
+In 2024, one customer accounted for 26% of net product sales and 18% of accounts receivable from product sales while another customer accounted for 13% of accounts receivable from product sales.
 In 2023, one customer accounted for 28% of net product sales and 16% of accounts receivable from product sales while another customer accounted for 17% of accounts receivable from product sales.
-In 2022, one customer accounted for 27% of net product sales and 14% of accounts receivable from product sales.
+Revenue attributed to U.K. and Germany each accounted for 13% of net product sales in 2024, 10% and 13% respectively in 2023, and 12% each in 2022.